-Offerors who submit proposals determined to be reasonably susceptible of being selected for award, for the purpose of clarification to assure full understanding of, and responsiveness to, the solicitation requirements.
-Offerors shall be accorded fair and equal treatment with respect to any opportunity for discussion and revision of proposals, and such revisions may be permitted after submission and prior to award for the purpose of obtaining best and final offers.
-In conducting discussions, there shall be no disclosure of any information derived from proposals submitted by competing offerors.
-Public bodies may request best and final proposals from offerors.

-- iii.
-The Public Body may initiate negotiations with the Offeror submitting the highest scored proposal.
-If the Public Body is unable to successfully negotiate and execute an Agreement with the Offeror submitting the highest scored proposal, negotiations with that Offeror may be suspended or terminated and the Public Body may proceed to negotiate with the next highest scored proposer.
+- 7. The anticipated process and procurement schedule for the project, which may include opportunities for clarifications, interviews, written questions, discussions, confidential discussions, revisions, negotiations, and best-and-final offers, provided that such opportunities must be fairly and equitably available to Offerors; - 8.
+The honorarium, if any, to be paid to finalists who submit responsive proposals and who are not awarded a Contract.
+Honorarium payments, if any, shall be sufficient to generate meaningful competition among potential proposers and the amount of the honorarium shall consider the level of effort required to meet the selection criteria.
+The RFP shall include a statement indicating whether any portion of the honorarium will be paid if the solicitation is canceled before proposals are submitted, and the Public Body's rights, if any, to utilize intellectual property including documents, concepts, designs, or information submitted by finalists who are not awarded a Contract.
+A Public Body utilizing the RFQ-RFP procedure satisfies this subparagraph if it has specified the honorarium and intellectual property terms in the Request for Qualifications; - 9.
+The Public Body's intellectual property or other rights, if any, to utilize documents, concepts, designs, or information submitted by Offerors who are not awarded a Contract; and - 10.
+Other information relevant to the project. - ii.
+The Public Body shall establish an evaluation committee to evaluate Offerors' proposals.
+The Public Body must follow the procurement process described in the Request for Proposals.
+Proposals shall be evaluated based solely on the factors, weighting, and process identified in the Request for Proposals and in any addenda published by the Public Body. - iii.
+The Public Body may initiate negotiations with the Offeror submitting the highest evaluated proposal.
+If the Public Body is unable to successfully negotiate and execute an Agreement with the Offeror submitting the highest evaluated proposal, negotiations with that Offeror may be suspended or terminated and the Public Body may proceed to negotiate with the next highest evaluated proposer.
 Public bodies may continue in accordance with this procedure until an Agreement is reached or the selection process is terminated. - iv.
 The Public Body shall notify all Offerors of the selection decision and make a selection summary of the final proposals available to all Offerors within two business days of such notification.
 If the Public Body receives a timely written protest, the Public Body may not execute an Agreement until two business days after the final protest decision is transmitted to the protestor.
 The protestor must submit its protest in accordance with the published protest procedures. - v.
+Upon completion of the Request for Proposals process, the Public Body shall make, or cause to be made, the honorarium payments specified in the Request for Qualifications

-The Private Entity awarded the Agreement shall provide a payment bond for the contracted amount.
-The Public Body may require the Private Entity to provide a performance bond and may review relevant financial and other information submitted during the solicitation process in deciding whether to require such performance bond. - (h) The public disclosure and inspection requirements set forth in RCW 39.10.470 shall apply to procurements under RCW 39.10.500 through .580, and statements of qualifications, proposals, and other documents and information submitted as part of the RFQ-RFP process shall be treated in the same manner as proposals by design build finalists pursuant to RCW 39.10.470(3).
+- and Request for Proposals to finalists who submit responsive proposals and who are not awarded a Contract. - (h) The public disclosure and inspection requirements set forth in RCW 39.10.470 shall apply to procurements under RCW 39.10.500 through .580, and statements of qualifications, proposals, and other documents and information submitted as part of the Request for Proposals or RFQ-RFP process shall be treated in the same manner as proposals by design build finalists pursuant to RCW 39.10.470(3).

-(a) The Request for Proposals regarding a Cooperative Project Delivery Agreement shall contain a draft form of Agreement to be executed between the successful Offeror and the Public Body upon award, and shall indicate any terms that are not subject to negotiation.